wsandst/c-compiler-in-c/README.md

 ## Testing
 The project contains an extensive testing suite, which includes both unit tests and compilation tests.
 These compilation tests compile example programs, found under `test/compilation/`, with both GCC and this compiler.
 The return values are then compared to make sure the compiler behaves identical to GCC.
 These example programs have been constructed to test various C language constructs.
 All of the tests are also run with valgrind to make sure there are no memory leaks.
+The bootstrapping tests compile the compiler using itself and then performs the tests with this self-hosted compiler.